TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 ruby 2.5.3p57 (2018-03-29 revision 63029) [x86_64-linux]
 ~~~

 Well Done!
 Pat yourself on the back.
 The hard part is done!
+Go ahead and move on to the next lesson!

 </details>